 Within this portal you'll find hundreds of career opportunities.
 We offer free access to all job seekers in the journalism community, member and non-members, including confidential resume posting, career-related content and multiple ways to search for jobs.

-The Senior Media Relations Specialist works with the Director of Enterprise Communications to develop and implement a proactive, strategic science communications plan that promotes Boston Children's Hospital's vast scientific research and clinical care across the enterprise.
+Job Summary The Senior Media Relations Specialist works with the Director of Enterprise Communications to develop and implement a proactive, strategic science communications plan that promotes Boston Children's Hospital's vast scientific research and clinical care across the enterprise.
 This role is responsible for coordinating scientific and research-related media relations efforts to enhance Boston Children's profile and reputation in leading research globally, as well as to ensure exceptional partnerships with stakeholders including research leaders, Principle Investigators and physicians across the organization.

 The Senior Media Relations Specialist will: